lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     }
 ```

 Then we will create an image that will contain all the available characters.
-We just draw the string over a ```BufferedImage```.
+In order to do this, we just draw the string over a ```BufferedImage```.

 ```java
     // Create the image associated to the charset